Grenfell Tower Inquiry Phase 2: 22 February 2021

 Schmidt continued to sell the PE panels and did not issue a warning to his customers as he believed it to be superfluous, as everyone knew PE was flammable – and he was not aware that his competitors were about to.
 With ten years hindsight, issuing a warning would now seem to have been the correct action.

 In 2014, a test had shown one of his PE products to have fire rated at E, but the Grenfell PE product was marketed as a B (from a 2005 test).
 Schmidt had not been aware of the test, and thought that not notifying the British Board of Agrément was a serious misleading oversight but not intentional.

-The other issue investigated was the rôle of the American parent company, what they knew and when and whether they chose 'inaction'.
+The other issue investigated was the role of the American parent company, what they knew and when and whether they chose 'inaction'.

-In June 2015 the US company’s French subsidiary produced an assessment of the safety of the cladding panels at the request of Diana Perreiah, president of Arconic’s global building and construction systems business, which said the polyethylene-filled aluminium panels were “flammable”.
+In June 2015, the US company's French subsidiary produced an assessment of the safety of the cladding panels at the request of Diana Perreiah, president of Arconic's global building and construction systems business, which said the polyethylene-filled aluminium panels were “flammable”.
 They were limited by smoke production and flaming droplets” and could only be used on buildings up to 12 metres.
-Furthermore Wehrle had emailed colleagues that “PE is DANGEROUS on facades, and everything should be transferred to FR [fire retardant] as a matter of urgency.”
+Furthermore, Wehrle had emailed colleagues that “PE is DANGEROUS on facades, and everything should be transferred to FR [fire retardant] as a matter of urgency.”

 Norwegian seminar and three empty chairs

 The inquiry continued on 10 March 2021, with three empty chairs.
-Millet, the Counsel to the inquiry continued to present the evidence he would have used if the Arconics executives had attended.
-In doing so he told the court that in 2007 Gerard Sontag, the Arconic executive, attended the seminar which was addressed by a cladding expert, who had predicted that if a “building made out of polyethylene (PE) core” cladding were to catch fire, would kill “60 to 70 persons”.
+Millet, the Counsel to the inquiry, continued to present the evidence he would have used if the Arconic executives had attended.
+In doing so, he told the court that in 2007, Gerard Sontag (the Arconic executive) attended a seminar by a cladding expert, who had predicted that if a “building made out of polyethylene (PE) core” cladding were to catch fire, would kill “60 to 70 persons”.